 If you are interested in managing time conflicts, then checkout the three Gantt chart templates in Critical to Success.
-Like checklists they are used to manage tasks, but they are used in Project Management to monitor time conflicts.
+Like checklists, they are used to manage tasks, but they are also used to monitor time conflicts.

 What Features Does the Best Excel Checklist Have?

 I’ve made this Excel checklist easy to create, expand, and use.
 Any mid-level Excel user should be able to build it and expand on it.
 Best of all, it uses is no VBA code.
 A few simple Excel functions and features give it all the power you probably need.

 - Check boxes to mark task completion